This factsheet was prepared in cooperation with the Council of the Notariats of the EU (CNUE).

-Joint will and an agreement as to succession are prohibited by Romanian law.
+Joint wills and agreements as to succession are prohibited by Romanian law.

-A holographic will is written, dated and signed by the testator, and before execution, it is presented at a civil law notary in order to be duly stamped and validated.
+A holographic will is written, dated and signed by the testator and, before execution, it is presented to a civil law notary in order to be duly stamped and validated.

-In case of amounts of money to be bequeathed to specialised institutions, the specific formal conditions established by the relevant special acts must be met.
+In the case of amounts of money to be bequeathed to specialised institutions, the specific formal requirements laid down in the special acts governing their organisation must be met.

 The will contains provisions concerning the designation of the (in)direct legatee, partition, disinheritance, appointment of executors of the will, responsibilities, revocation of legacies, etc.

 The provisions regarding the transfer of the estate/assets of the deceased are called legacies.
-Legacies are universal or under universal/particular title.
-The universal legacy confers rights to the whole inheritance, while legacy under a universal title confers rights to a fraction thereof.
+Legacies fall into the following categories: universal legacies or legacies under a universal/particular title.
+A universal legacy confers rights to the entire inheritance, while a legacy under a universal title confers rights to a fraction of the inheritance.

-See Article 1034 and subsequent articles of the Civil Code.
+See Article 1034 et seq. of the Civil Code.

-See Article 1046 of the Civil Code, Article 162 of Act No 36/1995 on public notaries and notary activities, as republished.
+See Article 1046 of the Civil Code, Article 164 of Act No 36/1995 on public notaries and notary activities, republished.

-The reserved portion of the succession is the part of the inheritance to which forced heirs (surviving spouse, descendants, and privileged ascendants – parent of the deceased) are entitled, even against the wish of the deceased.
-The reserved portion for each forced heir shall be half of the share which would have been due to them as a legal heir, in the absence of any liberalities or disinheritance in the will.
+The reserved portion of the succession is the part of the inheritance to which forced heirs (surviving spouse, descendants, and privileged ascendants – parents of the deceased) are entitled, even against the wishes of the deceased.
+The reserved portion for each forced heir is half of the share which would have been due to them as an heir at law, in the absence of any liberalities or disinheritance in the will.

-See Article 1086 and subsequent articles of the Civil Code.
+See Article 1086 et seq. of the Civil Code.

-The inheritance passes to the legal heirs, namely the surviving spouse and relatives of the deceased in the following order:
+The inheritance goes to the heirs at law, namely the surviving spouse and relatives of the deceased, in the following order:

 Descendants and ascendants are entitled to the inheritance regardless of their degree of relationship to the deceased, while collateral relatives are entitled thereto up to the fourth degree.

-The surviving spouse participates in the succession together with any of the orders of legal heirs according to the following proportion:
+The surviving spouse participates in the succession together with any of the orders of heirs at law according to the following proportion:

-The surviving spouse is entitled to the right to reside in the marital home and may also inherit the household furniture and common household appliances.
+The surviving spouse may be entitled to the right to reside in the marital home and may also inherit the household furniture and common household appliances.

-Descendants, the children of the deceased and their direct descendants exclude any other type of heirs and are entitled to the inheritance in the order of the proximity of the degree of relationship.
-If the surviving spouse stands to inherit, descendants collectively receive 3/4 of the inheritance.
+Descendants, the children of the deceased and their direct descendants, exclude any heirs in the other categories and are entitled to the inheritance in the order of the proximity of the degree of relationship.
+If the surviving spouse stands to inherit, descendants collectively receive ¾ of the inheritance.